 Frequently Asked Questions

-There are many opportunities to demonstrate your desire to pursue midwifery and your commitment to a Birthingway education.
-We encourage all prospective students to participate in midwifery-related activities and/or groups, to take courses and/or attend workshops in midwifery-related topics, and to spend time reading midwifery-related books and/or journals.
+There are many opportunities to demonstrate your desire to pursue midwifery and your commitment to a Birthingway education:

-Prospective students are also encouraged to spend time in the Birthingway community: meet with our Midwifery Program Coordinator, sit in on a class, take a course, or browse our library.
+- Spend time in the Birthingway community – meet with our Midwifery Program Coordinator, sit in on a class, take a course, or browse our library.

 We are able to accept 16 students into a matriculating cohort.
 In general, we receive about 30 applications for admission annually.
 We do create a wait list, and are often able to invite wait listed applicants.